Mohammadreza-Tatlari/Document-Collection/Linux-LPIC/LPIC-3/LPIC3-Linux-Security.md

 ### Updating ClamAV and Maldet
-to update or refresh the signitures of ClamAV and Maldet we can use these commands:</br>
+to update or refresh the signatures of ClamAV and Maldet we can use these commands:</br>
 `freshclam` => for updating clamAV </br>
 `maldet -u` => to update maldet note that if its not feasible to fetch data from from repo due to 403 HTTP, we can set proxy to evade this limitation `export http_proxy...`